What is an IT Project Manager and What Do They Do?

 More technical certifications are The Open Group’s TOGAF 9 and OPEN CA certifications, as well as the IASA’s Certified IT Architect – Professional (CITA-P).
 These enterprise architect certifications merge knowledge of technology with business goals.

 What salary could IT project managers earn?

 There are great opportunities to advance as an IT project manager.
 The average salary for IT project managers in the U.S. is $127,500, and this role can be a springboard to C-level positions like CIO and CTO.
 In these roles, salaries can be in the high six figures.

 PayScale.com reported that most IT project managers earned an annual salary between $55,000 and $126,000.
 IT project managers with 1-4 years of experience earned a median salary of $71,375, and those with 5-9 years of experience earned $87,900.
 According to the BLS, computer systems design and related services employed the highest number of computer and information systems managers in 2018, including IT project managers.

-If you enjoyed reading this article about the IT project manager, you should read these as well:
+If you enjoyed reading this article on IT project manager, you should check out this one about project management framework.